The impact of the ACA on community mental health and substance abuse services: Experience in three Great Lakes states

 The Affordable Care Act (ACA) allowed states to expand Medicaid coverage to low-income childless adults, many of whom receive specialty mental health and substance use services through community mental health systems.
 Leading up to the passage of the ACA, community mental health providers and their professional associations were generally supportive of expanding Medicaid under the ACA.
 Medicaid covers specialty services central to quality mental health and substance use care, as well as other physical health services that many in the serious mental illness (SMI) and substance use disorder (SUD) populations lacked before 2010.
+This brief examines the impact of the ACA Medicaid expansion on community mental health.

 To date, 32 states have expanded Medicaid (including the District of Columbia), while the remaining 19 have not.
 This brief, which was developed with support from the Commonwealth Fund, examines the impact of the ACA on public mental health and substance use systems in three Midwestern states: Michigan and Indiana, both Medicaid expansion states, and Wisconsin, a non-expansion state.